GOOD: Towards Domain Generalized Orientated Object Detection: Experiment

-\paragraph{Evaluation Protocols.} Following prior domain generalized driving-scene object detection protocols \cite{wu2022single,lin2021domain,vidit2023clip}, the shared object categories among different datasets are used to evaluate the domain generalized object detector.
-The four domain generalization settings and the corresponding object categories are listed in Table~\ref{experimentsetting}.
+The object category definition and number between SODA \cite{Cheng2023SODA}, FAIR1M \cite{sun2022fair1m}, DOTA \cite{xia2018dota} and HRSC \cite{liu2016ship} is different.
+Some categories in FAIR1M \cite{sun2022fair1m} do not occur in the rest three datasets, and vice versa.
+Following prior domain generalized driving-scene object detection \cite{wu2022single,lin2021domain,vidit2023clip}, the common object categories among different datasets are used to evaluate the domain generalized object detector.
+The four generalization settings and the corresponding object categories are listed in Table~\ref{experimentsetting}.

+Specifically, the object category number and the object categorization system is different among these four domains.
+The common object category number is 10, 7, 4 and 1, when we involve two, two, three and four of the oriented object detection datasets, namely, DOTA, SODA, FAIR1M and HRSC.
+To highlight, if all four domains are involved, there is only one common category, which is too specialized for ship detection.
+If three domains are involved, there are only four common categories.
+They are still much less than the in-domain object detection tasks, where there are usually tens of object categories.
+Therefore, a trade-off between domain diversity and object category number has to be made.
+The first and second settings do a trade-off for more common object categories from three datasets, while the third and fourth settings do a trade-off for more domain diversity, including all four datasets.

-\textbf{Evaluation Metric.} For all the experiments, Mean Average Precision (mAP) is used as the evaluation metric.
+For all the experiments, Mean Average Precision (mAP) is used as the evaluation metric.
 In line with \cite{xia2018dota}, mAP@0.5 is reported, which classifies a prediction as a true positive when it aligns with the ground-truth label and achieves an Intersection over Union (IOU) score of over 0.5 with the ground-truth bounding box.